MAYANKKS13/ElevatorSystem/README.md

 ### 🛠️ Features

 - Handles multiple floor requests.
-- Moves step-by-step b/w floors.
+- Simulation
 - Supports direction changes when needed.
+- Load Handling

 ### 🛠️ Work in Progress

 Future improvements (as of now) will include:

-- Adding simulation
-- Load handling
+- Keeping track of requestors

 ### 🔧 Technologies Used